FlyingFathead/c64-3d-toolkit/README.md

 ## Credits

-By [FlyingFathead](https://github.com/FlyingFathead) with ChaosWhisperer lurking somewhere in the machinery.
+By [FlyingFathead](https://github.com/FlyingFathead), _with ChaosWhisperer lurking somewhere in the machinery._